thessjacob/dev_tool/README.md

 ### Options

 Currently there are six containers to choose from.
 Note that creating two containers that use the same default port (such as httpd and nginx both) will not work.
-However, if you alter the task files so that the created containers map to different ports, you can use them both.
+However, you can add a custom host port by placing the desired host port number in role/dev_tool/vars/main.yml.
+Simply uncomment the desired variable and add the port number you want.
+When run, the role will dynamically add the custom port to the aws vpc security group.

 The current container tags and their default host ports are shown below: